It's time to solve the puzzle.™

 Introducing Our Research-Based Foundation

-The Autism Discovery and Treatment Foundation (ADTF) is a 501c3 organization dedicated to solving complex medical problems.
-The overall aim of ADTF is to improve the lives of individuals and families living with chronic diseases which have been difficult to treat and/or cure.
-Our focus is on autism and other neurodevelopmental disorders.
+The Autism Discovery and Treatment Foundation (ADTF) is a 501c3 organization dedicated to improving the lives of individuals and families living with complex medical conditions, including autism and other neurodevelopmental disorders.

 Image